commonpike/fairpost/README.md

 fairpost.js publish-due-posts [--platforms=xxx,xxx] [--folders=xxx,xxx] [--dry-run]
 ```

-## Create a new platform
+## Add a new platform

-To add support for your own platform, add a class to `src/platforms`
+To add support for a new platform, add a class to `src/platforms`
 extending `src/classes/Platform`.
 You want to override at least the
 method `preparePost(folder: Folder)` and
 `publishPost(post: Post, dryrun:boolean = false)`.